 I’m a New York-based journalist focused on digital media innovation and the future of storytelling.
 I like to help tech and editorial teams get along so awesome new things can get built for newsrooms.
 I also write about science and technology, and run a very cool community for women futurists.

 I’m a New York-based journalist and product manager focused on digital media innovation.
-I get excited about building, experimenting with, and evangelizing the use of new technologies in newsrooms.
-Currently I work as an editorial and product consultant for digital media companies, tech startups, and Fortune 500's.
+I get excited about building new reader experiences and experimenting in newsrooms.
+Currently I work at NBC as a product manager for news.

-I have 5 years of experience working across editorial, social media/audience development, and product management — both in newsrooms and at quick-moving tech startups in San Francisco and New York.
-I’ve launched news verticals, led editorial and engineering teams, founded online communities, built and shipped mobile and desktop applications, and have been part of a team with a successful exit (Feb.
-2017).
+I have 7 years of experience working across editorial, audience development, and product management — both in newsrooms and at quick-moving tech startups in San Francisco and New York.
+I’ve launched news verticals, led editorial and engineering teams, founded online communities, built and shipped mobile and desktop applications, and have been part of a team with a successful exit.

 My academic background is in evolutionary biology, psychology, and neuroscience.
 That means I’ve spent a lot of time thinking about the large-scale systems that drive the natural world, and how they extend to the technology we’re building.
 I’m a fan of the scientific method, design thinking, and first-principles thinking as approaches to problem-solving and experience design.